plenoptic-org/plenoptic/docs/user_guide/synthesis/Metamer.md

 those captured by the input model.
 Some examples include controlling the range of pixel values, penalizing high frequencies, or matching the spectrum of the target image.

-For this purpose, the {class}`~plenoptic.synthesize.metamer.Metamer` class takes an optional `penalty_function` argument at initialization.
+For this purpose, the {class}`~plenoptic.Metamer` class takes an optional `penalty_function` argument at initialization.
 The `penalty_function` is a callable that takes as an input the synthesized metamer image, and returns a scalar penalty.
 This scalar penalty is added to the loss during optimization, and it can be used to control certain properties of the synthesized metamer.

 For example, the default `penalty_function` uses the {func}`~plenoptic.regularization.penalize_range` function